Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Droplet revealing branch and bound search

 On the other hand, the more probable configuration of the two merged ones can be considered as the main branch.
 The other one, with larger or equal internal energy, defines a low-energy local excitation above the main branch, i.e., a spin-glass droplet.
 This excitation is naturally captured by the difference in spin orientations between $\bfm s^1_X$ and $\bfm s^2_X$.
-Subsequent merges result in a complicated structure comprising of both independent and nested excitations, as pictorially depicted in Fig.~\ref{fig:tree}c.
-In practice, we keep track of only those up to some collective excitation energy above the ground state.
-It is worth stressing that the droplets that we found here are consistent with the droplet picture for the Edwards-Anderson model of spin-glasses~\cite{Fisher86, Kawashima99}.
-In particular, in Figs.~\ref{fig:tree}d--g we show an example of a single random instance defined on a square lattice.
-Therein, we show a snapshot of an identified hierarchy of droplets, i.e., groups of spins flipping of which switches between particular low-energy configurations.
+Subsequent merges result in a complicated structure consisting of both independent and nested excitations, as pictorially depicted in Fig.~\ref{fig:tree}(c).
+We keep track of only those up to some total excitation energy above the ground state.

+Namely, to encode the low-energy spectrum, we associate a hierarchical structure (a tree) of droplet excitations above each branch in the branch and bound search.
+Such construction is not unique, which in our case has to do with the order of exploring the network, how the information about independent droplets is encoded, and how it is combined when the branches are merged.
+We discuss here two strategies that we employed in this work.